oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/DesignPatterns/compute_units/README.md

 }
 ```

- The following line defines the functionality of each compute unit, and submits each compute unit to the given queue `q`.
+ The following line defines each compute unit's functionality and submits each compute unit to the given queue `q`.
 The number of copies to submit is provided by the first template parameter of `SubmitComputeUnits`, while the second template parameter allows you to give the compute units a shared base name, e.g., `ChainComputeUnit`.
-The functionality of each compute unit must be specified by a generic lambda expression, that takes a single argument (with type `auto`) that provides an ID for each compute unit:
+The functionality of each compute unit must be specified by a generic lambda expression that takes a single argument (with type `auto`) that provides an ID for each compute unit:

 ``` c++
 SubmitComputeUnits<kEngines, ChainComputeUnit>(q, [=](auto ID) {